Somatic Regulation Introduction

 Somatically Safe via Zoom

 We often hear clients say that they feel like their body was hijacked in the face of a triggering event.
 They can’t think, their nervous system seems to have a mind of its own.
 They lose their sense of home with their sense of self compromised.
 Somatic practices that support regulation play a key role in supporting clients to form a secure experience of their felt-sense, a return home to safety and security.

 Grounding, orienting, tracking, titration and pendulation are core observable processes involved in the organic movement toward somatic regulation.
 This workshop will emphasize recognizing and working with these observables.

-This experiential workshop will start with a brief review of the autonomic nervous system and will introduce specific ways for clients to ground and orient.
-This will be followed by a demonstration to identify activation cycles, tracking and titration to deescalate, re-orient and ground.
-We will then do a series of dyadic exercises to practice tracking and the management of activation cycles.
-Successful management of activation is a bottom-up activity that can support our clients’ sense of agency.
+We will start with a brief review of the autonomic nervous system and will introduce specific ways for clients to ground, orient and process traumatic reactivity.
+We will do a series of dyadic exercises to practice tracking and working with of activation cycles.

 At the end of this workshop, participants will be able to: